openmrs/openmrs-esm-core/packages/esm-context/README.md

-# openmrs-esm-core-context
+# openmrs-esm-context

 ## What is this?

-openmrs-esm-core-context is an
+openmrs-esm-context is an
 [in-browser javascript module](https://github.com/openmrs/openmrs-rfc-frontend/blob/master/text/0002-modules.md)
 that provides React [Context](https://reactjs.org/docs/context.html) that can be shared between modules, including core modules.
 It exists in order